-IMS Connector Systems is an international, technology driven company specialized in development and production of high frequency connections.
+IMS Connector Systems is an international, technology-driven company which specializes in development and production of high frequency connections.
 The product range includes a large assortment of coaxial RF connectors, coaxial cable assemblies, RF test switches, RF antenna switches, test adapters and test assemblies, battery contacts as well as antennas for mobile devices.

-Application and Simulation using CST MICROWAVE STUDIO® (CST MWS) and CST EM STUDIO™ (CST EMS) by Roland Baur, IMS Connector Systems , Löffingen, Germany.
+Application and Simulation using CST MICROWAVE STUDIO® (CST MWS) and CST EM STUDIO® (CST EMS) by Roland Baur, IMS Connector Systems , Löffingen, Germany.

 During the process of the development of a coaxial connector, many parameters must be investigated.
 The sum of all these parameters results in the RF-performance of a connector.
 In this article I want to pick out one special parameter.
 It is the thermal behavior of a connector, that is the power rating.
 The maximum power rating gives information about how much RF-power can be conducted by a coaxial connector without suffering thermal damage.
 As the power rating of a coaxial connector depends on several different factors it is not possible to give a general power limitation for a certain connector type!...